MaterializeInc/materialize/doc/user/content/sql/system-catalog.md

 ### `mz_relations`

-The `mz_relations` view contains a row for each table, source, and view in the system.
+The `mz_relations` view contains a row for each table, source, view, and materialized view in the system.

 Field       | Type       | Meaning
 ------------|------------|--------